• Home

 149- Another unbeaten Penn State wrestler Shayne Van Ness (21-0) could battle freshman second seeded Jaxon Joy from Cornell who defeated the third seeded Cross Wasilewski from Penn in the Ivy League finals.
 All-Americans in the hunt: Lachlan McNeill of Maryland, Casey Swiderski from Oklahoma State and Ethan Stiles of Ohio State.

-157 - PJ Duke of Penn State has been wrestling well and looked unbeatable in the Big Ten where he defeated defending NCAA champion Antrell Taylor of Nebraska.
+157 - PJ Duke of Penn State has been wrestling well and looked unbeatable in the Big Ten where he defeated defending NCAA champ Antrell Taylor.
 It could be a rematch in the NCAA final.
-With only one loss Cornell’s third seeded Meyer Shapiro will be in the hunt after making All-American the last two seasons.
+With only one loss Cornell’s third seeded Meyer Shapiro will be in the hunt after making All-American the last two seasons and could meet IVY League MOW Jude Swisher (20-3) of Penn in the quarterfinals.

 165 - Mitchell Mesenbrink of Penn State is number one ranked at 22-0 and is looking for another NCAA crown.
 All-Americans Joey Blaze of Purdue and Mikey Caliendo of Iowa should battle in the semis for a shot at the title.